NYULibraries/mailx_ruby/README.md

 Options `:to`, `:cc`, and `:bcc` accept strings or arrays of strings.

 Option `:body` accepts multi-line strings.
 You can also specify `html: true`, and MailxRuby will attempt to send the body as HTML.
-This feature will not work on all OSs but it is tested to work on OS X and Jenkins.
+This feature will not work on all OSs but it is tested to work on OS X 10.11 and Red Hat Enterprise Linux 6.5.